 Adding wood to your fire is the only way to get true smoke flavor in your smoker.
 Whether you have an electric, gas, or charcoal smoker, you can add wood to get the authentic barbecue flavor.
 Fortunately, wood chips and wood chunks come prepackaged for your convenience, but which should you use?

 Chips are very small pieces of wood that are great for small, quick bursts of smoke.
 Chips, even soaked in water, will burn up pretty fast, create smoke, and then disappear.
 If you are not smoking for a very long period of time, or if you only want a small amount of smoke flavor, then go with chips.
-Also, make sure you have read the instructions for your smoker.
+Make sure you have read the instructions for your smoker.
 Some electric and gas smokers are designed to only handle wood chips.
 You won't want to use chunks with these units.